ezasm-org/ezasm/README.md

 ### Building from source through the command line:

 Install Apache Maven \
-cd into the EzASM directory \
+Navigate to the EzASM source directory \
 Run `mvn compile assembly:single` will build an executable .jar file in the `target` directory \
 Run that jar file with `java -jar target/*.jar`

-### Building using an IDE (Intellij IDEA):
+### Building using an IDE (IntelliJ IDEA):

-Open Intellij and select open project \
+Open IntelliJ and select open project \
-Navigate to the EzASM folder and open it \
+Navigate to the EzASM source directory and open it \
 Wait for the files to be indexed \
 An SDK has to be set if one is not detected automatically (use version 17 at a minimum) Navigate to the `src/main/java/com/ezasm/Main.java` file \
 Run that file with the play button

+### Testing

+**You will need to have built from the command line or IntelliJ to complete this** \
+Navigate to the EzASM source directory \
+Run `mvn clean test`

 ## Introduction